fadhliong/assignment/README.md

 To run the application:

-1. Compile the project using your preferred Java build tool (Maven or Gradle)
+1. Compile the project using Maven
 2. Run the main application class

 ## Usage Guide